cablelabs/transparent-security/docs/int_header/INT_header.md

 * Switch ID: Unique identifier for the swtich (4 octets)
 * Originating Device MAC Most signifigant 4 octets (4 octets)
-* Originating Device MAC least signifigant 2 octets + 2 octets of padding (4 octets)
+* Originating Device MAC least signifigant 2 octets + 2 octets of reserved padding (4 octets)

 On the customer's gateway, the gateway enters it's ID as the switch ID and it inserts the originating devices MAC address.